-What treatment for migraine headaches actually works and what are my options?
-I get asked these two questions often, and I have spent A LOT of money trying to answer them.
+What treatment for migraine headaches actually work?
+And what are the latest, BEST options?
+I get asked these two questions often, and I have spent a lot of money trying to answer them.
+So here they are below.

 And metabolic systems in the body are affected.
 My stomach cannot digest food around the time of the attack and I get ice cold.